 - The Sword in the Stone did it first, with Merlin lamenting the fact that he lives before indoor plumbing and going to 20th century Bermuda when the mood suits him.
 He even comes back in a Hawaiian tourist shirt.
 Of course, this could all be excused by the fact that he has the ability to time travel.
 The gag is true to the original The Once and Future King, in which Merlin makes a number of anachronistic references to 20th century events due to living through history in reverse.

 - The toy shop visited in The Great Mouse Detective contains a bubble-blowing Dumbo toy, despite being set in the 19th century.

-- During their musical number, the gargoyles in The Hunchback of Notre Dame are seen playing a piano centuries before it was invented, as well as throw in references to Michaelangelo's David (the film is set nearly a quarter-century before the statue's completion) and Amadeus (an Actor Allusion; Tom Hulce, who plays Quasimodo, also played Mozart).
+- During their musical number, the gargoyles in The Hunchback of Notre Dame are seen playing a piano centuries before it was invented, as well as throwing in references to Michelangelo Buonarroti's David (the film is set nearly a quarter-century before the statue's completion) and Amadeus (an Actor Allusion; Tom Hulce, who plays Quasimodo, also played Mozart).
 And there's a huge shout-out to The Wizard of Oz when Laverne "sics" her birds on the enemy...

 - Mushu in Mulan gets to do most of the anachronistic jokes, including using a modern toothbrush after biting Ling, and lamenting about not having an entourage.

 - Devon and Cornwall, the two-headed dragon from Quest for Camelot is this film's answer to Aladdin's Genie.
-During their big musical number, everything from The Lion King to Godzilla gets a Shout Out, including Raiders of the Lost Ark and Friday the 13th, and they close up with impressions of Elvis Presley and Sonny and Cher.
+During their big musical number, everything from The Lion King to Godzilla gets a Shout-Out, including Raiders of the Lost Ark and Friday the 13th, and they close up with impressions of Elvis Presley and Sonny & Cher.
 Bladebeak may also qualify; he makes a pun based on Dirty Harry.

-- Prehistoric possums Crash and Eddie, in Ice Age: Dawn Of The Dinosaurs, demonstrate that they are somehow familiar with "The Chipmunk Song (Christmas Don't Be Late)", despite predating both Christmas and the Chipmunks themselves by quite a wide historical margin.
+- Prehistoric possums Crash and Eddie, in Ice Age: Dawn of the Dinosaurs, demonstrate that they are somehow familiar with "The Chipmunk Song (Christmas Don't Be Late)", despite predating both the Chipmunks and indeed Christmas itself by quite a wide historical margin.

 - Gizmo, and the eponymous creatures from Gremlins, are like this.
-In the first movie, this quality is restricted to their love of the movie Snow White and the Seven Dwarfs, but in the sequel (a more humorous take on the first movie's premise), the gremlins are total pop culture junkies mere hours after having been spawned, going so far as to stage elaborate recreations of scenes from Batman, The Wizard of Oz, and The Phantom of the Opera, among others, plus their enormous, balls-to-the-wall musical rendition of 'New York, New York'.
+In the first movie, this quality is restricted to their love of the movie Snow White and the Seven Dwarfs, but in the sequel (a more humorous take on the first movie's premise), the gremlins are total pop culture junkies mere hours after having been spawned, going so far as to stage elaborate recreations of scenes from Batman (1989), The Wizard of Oz, and The Phantom of the Opera, among others, plus their enormous, balls-to-the-wall musical rendition of 'New York, New York'.
 It's somewhat more reasonable with Gizmo, since Billy taught him to watch television, and thus his infatuation with Rambo makes some sort of sense.
 Especially since he was watching the film just before donning the costume.

 - Draco in Dragonheart, when called out on having eaten a human.
 "I may have chewed in self-defense, but I didn't swallow!"